 The CBD vs THC debate is something that often crops up in the circles of cannabis users, and it mainly stems from misinformation that surrounds these substances.

 Based on what we’ve seen above, we can answer the question by saying that CBD and THC are so different that it’s difficult to compare them directly.
 Both substances have invaluable and promising medical applications.
-But while THC can be abused as a drug, CBD is safe and has no recreational applications.
-In fact, many misinformed people, along with many recreational marijuana users, often brand CBD as “useless” because it cannot get them “high.”
+But while THC can be abused as a drug, CBD does not have recreational applications.

-However, there is so much more to both CBD and THC than just THC’s psychoactive properties that it is a shame not to explore their applications and learn the truth about them, especially since they are both being used nowadays to better the lives of countless people on a daily basis.
+However, there is so much more to both CBD and THC than just THC’s psychoactive properties that it is a shame not to explore their applications and learn the truth about them, especially since they are both being used nowadays by countless people on a daily basis.
 Science is an evolving process and it pays to stay up to date, especially on new industries like CBD.

 Want to learn more about CBD?

 Sign up below for our mailing list to get CBD news delivered right to your email inbox.
 We deliver the latest news and the occasional giveaway or promotion for our loyal readers.